bhavana-201/BookNest/README.md

 ## 🧠 Inspiration

 > "Less screen time, more book time."
-> BookNest was born from the need for a minimalist, no-frills book tracking tool to focus on offline status, consistency and reading goals
+> BookNest was born from the need for a minimalist, no-frills book tracking tool to focus on offline status, consistency and reading goals.
 > BookNest stands out by doing less so you can read more.
 Just track, update, and unplug.